Snowflake Copilot: LLM-Powered Assistant for SQL Querying

 - How does Snowflake Copilot work?

-- Snowflake Copilot best practices: 3 tips to improve your outcomes
+- What are some best practices for Snowflake Copilot?
+3 tips to improve your LLM outcomes

 - Snowflake Copilot: Related reads